abrom/rocketchat-ruby/README.md

 session.users.info(username: 'some_username')
 ```

-Either userId (RocketChat's ID) or username can be used.
+Either user_id (RocketChat's ID) or username can be used.

 Deleting a user can be done with the same options.